AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 • Use antivirus and anti-spam software to protect your computer’s data.

-• Stop giving out your phone numbers or email addresses at retailers.
+• Stop giving out your contact details at retailers.
 Retailers often sell this information to data brokers.

-• Opt out of any data brokers where you find your personal information.
-This is an ongoing process, as your details may appear on new sites.
+• Opt out of any data brokers that collect your personal information, and use a disposable email for requests to improve privacy.
+This is an ongoing process, as your details may appear on new sites, and opting out does not guarantee permanent removal from every database because data can repopulate.

 Congratulations!
-You’ve just secured your privacy and made it harder for cyber criminals to steal your identity.
+You’ve just protected your privacy and made it harder for cybercriminals to steal your identity.

 Contact OnlineReputation to Learn More About The Data Brokers Opt-Out Process

-OnlineReputation is a leader in the online reputation management services information industry.
-Our insightful guides explore how you can take control of personal data on the web.
+OnlineReputation is a leader in the online reputation management services industry.
+Our insightful guides explore how to take control of your personal data online.

 Web search results can make or break your online reputation as well as put you at risk for identity theft or criminal acts.
 With our step-by-step opt-out guides, you can protect your digital privacy and protect the reputation that means so much in the digital environment.